jesajx/digital_forensics_research_literature_overview/README.md

   is non obvious and tend to drift through the process).
 * More papers
 * TODO include theses, books, standards and tools?
+* TODO tag quality of paper?
+* TODO tag outdatedness of paper?

 ## Sources (for DOIs)
 * Digital Investigation: